xwirkijowski/jals/api/README.md

 ### Middleware

 Two custom plugins are loaded into the Apollo Server:
-- `extensionsPlugin.ts` — appends current session status and requestId to the extensions field;
+- `extensions.plugin.ts` — appends current session status and requestId to the extensions field;
-- `telemetryPlugin.ts` — logs requests with basic metrics (time tracking with dates and `performance`).
+- `telemetry.plugin.ts` — logs requests with basic metrics (time tracking with dates and `performance`).

 ### Services